Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - You can check again the success of image injection with slot_viewer.m ;
 - Burn your modified save into the Game Boy Camera ;
 - Enjoy your new image and play with stamps.
+- You can additionnaly extract your images from save in .png format with image_extractor.m

 The scanning code basically extracts and analyses values at addresses 0x011B2 to 0x011CF that contains the state and numbering of any image slot on the save (which I will call "state vector").
 These data are also duplicated from addresses 0x011D7 to 0x011F4.
 Any number between 0x00 and 0x1D on this state vector represents the image number (minus one) that shows on the cameras screen, FF is an unused slot (erased of never used).
 The number assignated to an image on camera is in consequence not related to the slot number (or physical address).
 Deleting an image on camera will simply write 0xFF on the vector state at the good place and all images will be renumbered dynamically, but image data stay on their respective slots as long as another image is not written on it.
 When a picture is taken, memory slots marked as unused on the vector state will be used by writing data in priority to the lowest address one.
 Next image illustrates the principle of this state vector :